alishavirani0317/Projects/README.md

 ---

 Feel free to explore any subfolders to see source code and README files for each individual project.
-If you're a recruiter or engineer and would like to discuss any of these in more detail — I'm always open to feedback and opportunities!
+If you're a recruiter or engineer and would like to discuss any of these in more detail.
+I'm always open to feedback and opportunities!